-If your benefit has a present value of \$5,000 or less, the benefit will be "cashed out" by paying its value in a single sum.
+If your benefit has an actuarial present value of \$5,000 or less, the benefit will be "cashed out" by paying its value in a single sum.
 You may make an election between a cash payment or a direct rollover of your lump sum payment.
 Other payment options are not available.
-If your benefit exceeds \$1,000 in present value, but is \$5,000 or less in present value, and you do not make an election between a cash payment or direct rollover of your lump sum payment, an automatic rollover of your lump sum payment will be made to an IRA.
+If the value of your benefit is more than \$1,000 (but \$5,000 or less), and you do not make an election between a cash payment or direct rollover of your lump sum payment, an automatic direct rollover of your lump sum payment will be made to an IRA.
 The IRA will be invested in an investment product designed to preserve principal and provide a reasonable rate of return and liquidity.
 You will be responsible for fees and expenses of the IRA.
-For further information regarding the Plan's automatic rollover provisions, IRA provider, and fees and expenses of the IRA, call a Merrill Lynch Service Representative.
+For further information regarding the Plan's automatic rollover provisions, IRA provider, and fees and expenses of the IRA, call a Merrill Service Representative.